GameDevCoder/portfolio/_clients/crooz.md

 I developed various shaders for the game's characters including a skin tone shader.
 It blended 2 colors for surface and subsurface coloring.
 A texture mask was used to shade only the skin areas.

+&lt;a screenshot showing the character skin shader with various color tones&gt;

 ![](/images/clients/crooz/unite-2016-tokyo-2/ffgm_shader_chara_skin.jpg){: width="1944" height="1296"}

 #### Crystal Shader

 I worked together with the Art Director to create a shiny crystal effect for a blue crystal in the game.
 It used a variant of the surface / subsurface coloring used in the character shaders.

+&lt;a screen shot of the crystal shader and the textures used&gt;

 ![](/images/clients/crooz/unite-2016-tokyo-2/ffgm_shader_crystal.jpg){: width="1944" height="1296"}

 #### Post Effects

-During my time on the project I created post effects optimized for mobile which included : Outline glow with bloom, specular and fresnel lighting effects.
+During my time on the project I created post effects optimized for mobile which included : Outline glow with bloom as well as specular and fresnel lighting effects.

 &nbsp;